GNUAspell/aspell/README.md

 ```

 The `./config-*` will set things up for easier development.
 If you want
-to install Aspell to use it rather than develop with it than use the
+to install Aspell to use it rather than develop with it then use the
 normal `configure`.
 When `config-*` is used the default things will be
 installed in `<build dir>/inst` for easier testing and debugging.
 You
 can change that by using the `--prefix` option.

-Autogen should be run when ever anything but the source files or
+Autogen should be run whenever anything but the source files or
 Makefile.am files are modified.

 Than to build and install: